ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 1. `git push ionic master`
 1. once the build finishes, verify that the master channel has been updated to the latest build
 1. open the app, and verify your change is there

-**Note:** we just made a change on `master` and pushed it rather than using a branch and merge strategy.
-Never do this in production.
-You _will_ cause issues in a multi-developer project if you do.